 As he sings, I can see faces that smile to him as they lie.
 I hear the voices that talk about him and make up their minds about him, apart from him.
 I feel the hurt of each discovery that people have tried to dominate him in a queasily teasing manner, to skirt trouble with him, perhaps to get something from him dishonestly or cheaply, to smooth over a wrinkle, or to deflect a pointed question.

 It makes B.B King's "The Thrill is Gone" feel almost overdone and melodious by comparison.
-I have never heard a plaint of anger and hurt quite this raw, but controlled all the while with an acceptance of how people are to each other, and proffered wisdom: forgive and don't let it get to you.
+I have never heard a plaint of anger and hurt quite this raw, but controlled all the while with an acceptance of how people are to each other, and proffered wisdom: pay scant attention and don't change your course.

-This song, played without his guitar, and not even kept in time by his somewhat erratic clapping, might not be considered the best example of blues musicianship.
+This song, sung a capella without his guitar, accompanied only by clapping, might not be considered the finest piece of musicianship.
 But it really is one of the best lines of poetry I have ever heard, and sung with an incredible of blend of pathos and restraint.
-It feels to me like the root of blues, not in terms of chronology, but in essence.
-It also carries a stillness with it, a calming "hush now", instead of an incitement to bitterness.
+It feels to me like the root of blues, not in terms of chronology, but in tone.
+It also carries a stillness with it, a calming "hush now," instead of an incitement to bitterness.

-All of this is like an extremely rich consommé of emotions distilled into eight words.
+All of this is like a rich consommé of emotion distilled into eight words.
 Thank you, Jack White, you trickster.
 We'll come back around to talking about you here, soon.

 No comments: